Skip to content

 return {"status": "success", "record_id": record_id, "cte": payload.cte_type.value}

-def _handle_validation_failure(self, raw_data: dict, error: ValidationError) -> dict:
+def _quarantine(self, raw_data: dict, error: ValidationError) -> dict:

-logger.warning("Routing malformed payload to quarantine queue for manual reconciliation.")
+logger.warning("Routing malformed payload to quarantine for manual reconciliation.")

 return {"status": "quarantined", "raw_payload": raw_data, "error_summary": str(error)}